EmilDimanchev/EmilDim.github.io/_pages/research.md

 My work informs policy decisions by leveraging new mathematical programming methods that draw on operations research, engineering, and economics, with a particular focus on capacity expansion and energy system optimization and equilibrium models.
 For example, recent work by myself and colleagues has shown that:
 * A range of near-optimal climate policy mixes can be used by lawmakers facing political constraints to meet climate goals.
 Incorporating renewable subsidies in climate policy can enhance political feasibility at a small loss of economic efficiency ([Dimanchev and Knittel, 2023](https://doi.org/10.1016/j.eneco.2023.106697)).
-* Decarbonizing electricity production is hindered by the incompleteness of long-term contracting in electricity markets, which shows there is a case for long-term contracting mechanisms, such as contracts for differences ([Dimanchev et al. 2024](https://doi.org/10.1016/j.eneco.2024.107639)).
+* Decarbonizing electricity production is hindered by electricity market inefficiencies stemming from incomplete of long-term contracting.
+This means there is a strong rationale for governments to implement long-term contracting mechanisms, such as contracts for differences ([Dimanchev et al. 2024](https://doi.org/10.1016/j.eneco.2024.107639)).
 * Expanding transmission infrastructure between regions rich in variable renewable energy and reservoir hydropower is an important priority for decarbonizing energy systems ([Dimanchev et al. 2021](https://doi.org/10.1016/j.enpol.2021.112369))
 * My ongoing work is extending current methods for capturing learning-by-doing and multi-sector network interactions[^3].